Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Lattice gauge theory and the Gauss law constraint

 The projector onto the physical subspace is given by the group average

 where $d\mathbf{h}$ is the normalized Haar measure on $\mathcal{G}$.
 Since $\mathcal{G}$ factorizes over vertices, this integral factorizes as well,

-where $U^{(v)}(h_v):=U(1,\ldots,1,h_v,1,\ldots,1)$ denotes the gauge action with $h_v$ nontrivial at vertex $v$ only.
-This factorization is important; it means the symmetry test can be applied locally, one vertex at a time.

-By making the projective measurement $\{\Pi^{(v)}_0,1-\Pi^{(v)}_0\}$ at each vertex, a gauge-violating error can be detected.
-A method for performing this measurement when $G$ is a finite group can be found in \cite{laborde2023testing,bradshaw2023cycle,laborde2024projectors}, and a circuit implementation is shown in Figure~\ref{fig:gbose_circuit}.
-However, this information alone is insufficient for active error correction beyond postselecting on the physical outcome, which is computationally expensive \cite{lamm2020suppressing,knill2005quantum}.
-To perform an active recovery operation, we require a syndrome identifying the type of error that occurred without destroying the information in the state of the system, and we now describe how to make such a measurement when $G=\mathrm{SU(2)}$.
+where $U^{(v)}(h_v) := U(1, \ldots, 1, h_v, 1, \ldots, 1)$ denotes the gauge action with $h_v$ non-trivial at vertex $v$ only.
+A projective measurement of $\{\Pi^{(v)}_0,\, \id - \Pi^{(v)}_0\}$ at each vertex therefore detects gauge-violating errors.
+A method for performing this measurement when $G$ is a finite group can be found in~\cite{laborde2023testing,bradshaw2023cycle,laborde2024projectors}, and a circuit implementation is shown in figure~\ref{fig:gbose_circuit}.
+This information alone, however, is insufficient for active error correction beyond post-selection on the physical outcome, which is computationally expensive~\cite{lamm2020suppressing,knill2005quantum}.
+To perform an active recovery operation one requires a syndrome that identifies the type of error that occurred without destroying the information in the state of the system.
+We now describe how to make such a measurement when $G = \mathrm{SU}(2)$.